awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_ListFragments.md

 # ListFragments<a name="API_reader_ListFragments"></a>

-Returns a list of [Fragment](API_reader_Fragment.md) objects from the specified stream and start location within the archived data\.
+Returns a list of [Fragment](API_reader_Fragment.md) objects from the specified stream and time stamp range within the archived data\.

+Listing fragments is eventually consistent\.
+This means that even if the producer receives an acknowledgment that a fragment is persisted, the result might not be returned immediately from a request to `ListFragments`\.
+However, results are typically available in less than one second\.

 ## Request Syntax<a name="API_reader_ListFragments_RequestSyntax"></a>